peakresponse/peak-ios-icd10kit/README.md

 ## Installation

-1. Include ICD10Kit in your iOS app project using CocoaPods [CocoaPods](https://cocoapods.org).
+1. Include ICD10Kit in your iOS app project using [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

   ```ruby
   pod 'ICD10Kit'